wbcarpenter/CSU-Senior-Project-Whitney-Carpenter/docs/Proposal.md

 2. Chrome Extension Development
     - I will learn how to build a Chrome extension using JavaScript, HTML, and CSS.
     - I will research how to integrate the Chrome Extensions API for real-time interaction with password fields.
     - I will research best practices for UI/UX design to ensure the extension is effective.
+3. Developing and Testing the Algorithm
+    - I will implement an algorithm that evaluates password strength.
+    - I will optimize the algorithm to provide instant feedback.
+    - I will extensively test the extension on various platforms and websites to ensure compatibility and accuracy.
-3. Ensuring Security and Privacy
+4. Ensuring Security and Privacy
     - I will do research to figure out all the measures I will take to ensure all password evaluations occur locally without storing or transmitting data.
     - I will research potential security risks associated with browser extensions and mitigate vulnerabilities.
+5. User Testing and Feedback
+    - I will conduct usability testing to assess the effectiveness of the extension's feedback system.
+    - I will gather user feedback and refine the design to improve clarity and functionality.
+    - I will ensure the extension provides actionable recommendations without overwhelming the average user.

 Schedule
 --------